 Education is valued incredibly highly, parents strive to give their kids as many advantages as possible, which tends to mean a lot of after school classes.
 Learning English is especially important for students and opens up many more opportunities for them to enrich their lives.
 As a teacher you will be in a position of responsibility where you can really make a difference.
 This also works to your advantage as an English teacher because students tend to be a delight to teach because they take their English studies very seriously.
 The teacher is a highly respected position in Vietnam evidenced by a local proverb; ‘My Father – My Teacher – My King’.
 Every year they even have a national teachers’ day where teachers are flowered with gifts and presents for their work.
 Despite it’s importance, students love having fun making the classroom a fantastic place to be!

 The average teacher works 15-25 hours per week and with the high wages and low cost of living there is plenty of time (and money) to explore your new home, the surrounding suburbs and the rest of Vietnam.
 The majority of our partner schools and language centres offer paid sick pay, holiday and national holidays so will get to see all that Vietnam has to offer.
 All of our schools and centres offer work permits, required for working legally in Vietnam.

 The high demand for jobs leaves prospective teachers with a lot of choice for jobs.
 Too much choice isn’t always a good thing, and it is difficult to distinguish the good jobs from the bad without some inside knowledge.
 This is just one of the many ways Teacher’s Friend Vietnam can help you.

-You can also CONTACT US.
+You can also CONTACT ME.